Audio Mastering with MasteringBOX

 What is Mastering?

-So what is mastering today, then?
+So what is audio mastering today, then?
 Audio Mastering occurs post-mixing once each track works together correctly, sitting at ideal frequencies.
 It’s the final step of the entire production process.
 It deals with the equalization of the song as a whole, to emphasize or dial-back specific frequencies of the overall mix.
 Overall loudness also increases with multiband compression and peak limiting, and when reducing bit-rate to the standard 16bit, audio dithering supplements the track.

 In other words, mastering is a zoomed-out, final look at the song to balance and improve the overall sound.
 To ensure consistency throughout an album, the producer must master each song the same.
 This collective process is why songs on your favorite record sound uniform in frequency, quality, and volume.